zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 - [20.1](#commas--trailing) Additional trailing comma: **Yup.** prettier: [`trailing-commas`](https://prettier.io/docs/en/options.html#trailing-commas)

   > Why?
 This leads to cleaner git diffs.
-Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don’t have to worry about the [trailing comma problem](https://github.com/airbnb/javascript/blob/es5-deprecated/es5/README.md#commas) in legacy browsers.
+Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](https://github.com/airbnb/javascript/blob/es5-deprecated/es5/README.md#commas) in legacy browsers.

   ```diff
   // bad - git diff without trailing comma